ices-taf/doc/rules.md

 Not following a recommendation can either result in a warning or a note.
 A **warning** is an issue that should be relatively straightforward for the user to improve.
-A **note**, on the other hand, is a flag that may be related to an intentional feature in an unconventional TAF analysis.
+A **note**, on the other hand, is a flag that may be related to an intentional feature in an unusal TAF analysis.

 There are three points in time when TAF rules and recommendations are checked: the first scan (before anything is run), the middle scan (after bootstrap